Stay Ahead of the Herd

 James Green put himself in the shoes of BDD-sufferers, using facial expressions to convey the overwhelming feeling of being trapped.

-Scarlet Isherwood uses resin to encase a real lamb’s heart – representing rotting self-esteem – surrounded by real butterflies and glitter – symbolising advertising, glamorising the need to change and transform.
+Scarlet Isherwood used resin to encase a real lamb’s heart – representing rotting self-esteem – surrounded by real butterflies and glitter – symbolising advertising, glamorising the need to change and transform.

-Daniela Slater looks at the workings of the human body and mind and questions perception and connectivity through her art and words
+Daniela Slater looked at the workings of the human body and mind and questions perception and connectivity through her art and words

-A percentage of monies raised from the IDENTITY exhibition will go to The BDD Foundation.
+A percentage of monies raised from the IDENTITY exhibition went to The BDD Foundation.

-The Private View of IDENTITY will be held on 22 November, from 6 – 9 pm
+The Private View of IDENTITY was held on 22 November, from 6 – 9 pm

 The Old Street Gallery